Family Law Appeal Attorneys Bergen County, NJ

 Appeals Attorneys Discuss the Three Tiers of NJ Family Court

 New Jersey’s family court system has three distinct levels, that of the Superior Court (also known as Trial Court or Family Division), the Appellate Division, and the Supreme Court.
-If you feel that a family court decision is unfair to you or unreasonable, you can appeal that decision in a higher court.
+If you feel that a family court decision was unfair or unreasonable, you can appeal that decision in a higher court.

 While some appeals may be sent back to the Trial Court level for a rehearing, if your appeal reaches the New Jersey Supreme Court, any decision they reach in the matter is considered final, and no further appeals can be sought.

 How Can I Appeal a Family Court Decision?